 The Palma Suites healthy breakfast is served between 08.00-10.00 and includes the following;

 – Coffee or tea the way you want it

 – The daily variety of egg on homemade dark bread – Avocado topping with tomato or cucumber on homemade dark bread

 – Mahon cheese (Menorca cheese)

 – Yogurt with berries and homemade muesli

-You can also order a breakfast basket to your room!
+P.S, you can also order a smaller breakfast basket to your room!

 Wi-Fi & room technolgy

 In your room you can connect your PC to the TV via the Media Jack on the wall, also you have the option of Bluetooth ( first press the button on the media jack and then insert the code that appears on the tv screen into your device) and watch your favorite program or listen to your best playlist.

 The flatscreen system mounted on the walls offers a selection of on-demand movies and international cable channels as well as Chrome Cast.
 To connect to to Chrome Cast just follow the instructions on the TV.
 There is also a manual in every room.